RedHatInsights/rbac-config-actions/convert-config/README.md

-# RBAC Post-commit Action
+# RBAC Convert Config Action
-A GitHub action to run post-commit actions for RBAC config.
-This will generate ConfigMaps from the JSON config for permissions and roles.
+This will generate configMaps from the JSON config for permissions and roles.

 Usage:
 ```